 Just east of China and the Korean Peninsula is the island nation of Japan.
 Known as the Land of the Rising Sun, Japan is a harmonious blend of ancient traditions and cutting-edge modernity.
-Here, tranquil Buddhist temples coexist with the concrete jungles of bustling metropolises.
+Here, tranquil Buddhist temples coexist with the bustling metropolises in cities like Tokyo and Kyoto.
 This intriguing blend makes for countless interesting places to visit in Japan.

 Japan’s enchanting blend of ancient traditions and ultra-modern innovation make it a paradox of sorts.
 But it’s a paradox that has enticed and beguiled travelers for centuries.

 The top places to visit in Japan offer thrilling adventures, relaxing retreats, and mesmerizing cultural experiences.
 It beckons travelers with its rich cultural tapestry and awe-inspiring natural landscapes.
 And it offers a tantalizing culinary scene that is renowned worldwide for its innovation and fresh ingredients.

 Whether you’re an adventure seeker, history aficionado, or a devoted foodie, exploring Japan is the cure for any wanderlust.
 I visited this trove of hidden gems, iconic landmarks, and vibrant cities in January of 2019 and have dreamed of going back.

 From the busy streets of Tokyo, to the serenity of Kyoto, to the beauty of the Fuji Five Lakes region, there is so much to explore in this country.
 The magic of Japan is unparalleled, and I can’t wait to share it with you.
 Come with me as I share the best places to visit in Japan that should be on everyone’s bucket list.